Special features of this approach (will expand each into more elaborate prose at a later date).

 You know how much of a quantity

-there is at every moment; you want to know how fast it is changing
+there is at every moment; you want to know how fast it varies

 at every moment.

 Rooted in research on students’ mathematical thinking and understanding